 Generating a Certificate Signing Request (CSR) using Apache Mod_SSL/OpenSSL

-To generate a pair of private key and public Certificate Signing Request (CSR) for a web server, "server", use the following command :
+To generate a pair of private key and public Certificate Signing Request (CSR) for a webserver, "server", use the following commands:

 In particular, be sure to backup the private key, as there is no means to recover it should it be lost.
 The private key is used as input in the command to generate a Certificate Signing Request (CSR).

 You will now be asked to enter details to be entered into your CSR